germanruzca/my-workspace-mcp/README.md

 ## Troubleshooting

-**Port 8000 already in use during OAuth**
-Change `OAUTH_PORT` in `config.py` and update the redirect URI in Google Cloud Console.

 **Token expired / invalid**
 Call `revoke_account(user_google_email)` then trigger any tool to re-authenticate.

 **"Access blocked: This app's request is invalid"**
-Make sure `http://localhost:8000/oauth/callback` is in your OAuth client's redirect URIs and the account is listed as a test user.
+Make sure the account is listed as a test user on the OAuth consent screen.